linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 declines.
 In fact, if prepayments are too fast, the IO investor may not recover

 the amount paid for the IO security.
-The unique aspect of an IO security is

-_same_

-that its price changes in the direction as the change in interest rates.
+The unique aspect of an IO security is the same: that its price changes in the direction as the change in interest rates.

 Moreover, as in the case of the PO security, its price is highly responsive to a